kprpg/ContainerMonitoring/README.md

     * **AKS Cluster Version** - Use supported version for your region

         To find out what versions are currently available for your subscription and region, please refer [AKS cluster supported versions](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-powershell#azure-portal-and-cli-versions).

-## Contributing

-It is detailed under [contributing.md](./CONTRIBUTING.md) file which is present along with source code in the repository.